If you are taking a cruise you may be wondering how common it is to get sick onboard and what happens if you do.

 6 – The Guest May Transfer To On Land Treatment Centres

 If a passenger’s medical problem requires more intensive care than can be provided on the ship it may be decided that the passenger should disembark.

 It may be possible for the guest to wait until the next port if their needs aren’t life-threatening.
 In this case, the passenger may be disembarked at the next port or at the next port which has appropriate medical facilities.

 In the case that a guest is seriously unwell and the ship isn’t scheduled to dock soon an emergency airlift may have to be completed.

 This only happens in the most serious of situations and can realistically cost hundreds of thousands of dollars.
 This is another reason why you NEED travel insurance when you cruise.

-An alternative for a ship is to make an extra stop.
 I took a British Isles cruise a couple of years ago where a passenger became unwell, we were cruising around the Scottish highlands at the time and there were no accessible cruise ports.

-Instead of air lifting off the passenger what the cruise ship crew decided to do was to sail as close to land as they safety could and then pass the passenger to land using a tender boat.
+Instead of air lifting off the passenger what the cruise ship crew decided to do was to sail as close to land as they safely could and then pass the passenger to land using a tender boat.
 I remember watching the small boat speed off from our ship.